dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Maintenance-Window/deploy-daily-mw/Readme.md

 # Maintenance Window : Daily

-You will create a maintenance window every day at the same period from `DailyStart` to `DailyStop` time and will be enabled during `Star` to `End`
+You will create a daily maintenance window which will be actif every day at the same period from `DailyStart` to `DailyStop` time.
+This maintenance window  will be enabled during `Star` to `End` period.
 This daily maintenance window is applied to the entities filtered on these 2 tags `app` and `env`
 On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)